 5. Don’t talk.

 Statements made in the heat of emotions and confusion towards the police will be recorded and used in legal cases.
-Insurance companies, on the other hand, are all about business and do not really have your best interest at hand.
+Insurance companies, on the other hand, are all about business and do not have your best interest at hand.

 Getting into a motorcycle accident is traumatic and life-changing.
-But being prepared and knowing how to act if you get into one can help you, especially in claiming your compensation and fighting for your rights.
+But being prepared and knowing how to act if you get into one can help you, especially in claiming compensation and fighting for your rights.